btf-org/flank/README.md

 ## An 80/20 Alternative

-I use Flank as an 80/20 alternative to a wide-variety of cloud tools and frameworks.*
+I use Flank as an 80/20 alternative to a wide-variety of cloud tools that are designed for a scale that, in practice, I rarely reach.*

 <details>